nzuqi/niaje-api/README.md

 - Clone this repo
 - Run `npm install` to install the dependencies
 - Run `node app` or `nodemon app` to launch on your local server
-- From your browser, go to `http://localhost:8080` dev environment, or `https://inspr.martin.co.ke:5302` prod environment.

 ## API status codes